March 11, 2026 – Regular Board Meeting

 - Approval of Seattle School Board Sponsorship for Proposed Washington State School Directors’ Association (WSSDA) Positions.
 Approval of this item would approve the proposed Washington State School Directors’ Association position to be submitted on behalf of Seattle Public Schools Board of Directors, as attached to this Board Action Report.
 (Materials added 3/6/2026)

 - Adoption of K-5 English Language Arts Instructional Materials.
 Approval of this item would approve the adoption of McGraw Hill, Emerge!
 Elementary School Curriculum, as recommended by the K-5 English Language Arts Adoption Selection Committee and approved by the Instructional Materials Committee, for core instructional materials for Seattle Public Schools, grades K-5 classrooms.
-I further move that the Seattle School Board authorize the Superintendent to purchase McGraw Hill, Emerge! as the core instructional material for all K-5 English Language Arts classes in Seattle Public Schools for an amount not to exceed $9,000,000.00 including student books, consumables and licensing to digital products for school years 2026-27 through 2034-2035 and professional development beginning Spring and Summer 2026 and extending through school year 2028-29.
+This would also authorize the Superintendent to purchase McGraw Hill, Emerge! as the core instructional material for all K-5 English Language Arts classes in Seattle Public Schools for an amount not to exceed $9,000,000.00 including student books, consumables and licensing to digital products for school years 2026-27 through 2034-2035 and professional development beginning Spring and Summer 2026 and extending through school year 2028-29.
 Immediate action is in the best interest of the District.
-(Item added 3/5/26)
+(Item added 3/5/26; Materials updated 3/11/26)

 Calendar Reminders